Jamie-38/MoundEstimation/README.md

 To visualise the results, the project used QGIS

-Both the Mask-rcnn and YOLOv8 models used COCO weights as a basis for training. however, as this YOLOV8 version is a prototype training was done using default parameters.
+Both the Mask-rcnn and YOLOv8 models used COCO weights as a basis for training. however, as this YOLOV8 version is a prototype, training was done using default parameters.
 The Yolov8 model was trained in two phases, the first phase used a manually labelled dataset of around 200 images(with augmentation) and was trained for 100 epochs.
 This model was then used to annotate the rest of the dataset, producing over 3400 images with augmentations.
 This additional data, following review, was then used to further train for another 100 epochs.